cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/datacenters/DatacenterCharacteristics.rst

 .. java:package:: org.cloudbus.cloudsim.datacenters
    :noindex:

-.. java:type:: public interface DatacenterCharacteristics extends Identificable
+.. java:type:: public interface DatacenterCharacteristics extends Identifiable

    An interface to be implemented by each class that represents the physical characteristics of a Datacenter.